Listen to Read Program – A Unique Approach

 The audio lessons are recorded with the special Sound Therapy high frequency filtering and music, to retrain the auditory pathways in the brain.

-This improves memory and concentration and enhances the development of reading skills through intensive auditory stimulation.
-Sound Therapy improves attention and concentration.
+This improves your child’s memory and concentration.
+The development of reading skills is improved through intensive auditory stimulation.
+Sound Therapy also improves attention and concentration.
 It helps with sequencing – getting letter sounds and combinations in the right order.
 It is an essential and fundamental part of learning rehabilitation and reading recovery.

 How Children Learn